6.1.3 Quantum Statistics#

 The Classical Limit#

-When temperature is high or the energy \(\varepsilon\) is low, the quantum effects become negligible and both distributions should reduce to classical statistical mechanics.
+When the mode energy is large compared with the thermal energy (\(\varepsilon \gg k_B T\), equivalently \(\beta\varepsilon \gg 1\)), the mode is only rarely occupied: the quantum statistical effects of bunching and exclusion become negligible, and both distributions reduce to classical statistical mechanics.

 Bosons: